- Majors and Minors

 For entering transfer students, the language requirement may be fulfilled by a course at the previous institution that has been approved for transfer by the appropriate department for transfer as credit equivalent to the fourth semester course at UM.

 For current LSA students, once you enroll in LSA, you may not elect courses to meet the Language Requirement at another school unless the appropriate language department approves that plan in advance.

 Transfer credit can count toward LSA general requirements and departmental requirements upon approval of general or department advisors, regardless of how many credits the student has completed.
 For example, you may have 72 transferable credits from a former institution.
 All of these credits will post to your transcript and can be used to count for requirements, but only 60 of these credits can count towards the 120 credits needed to graduate.

 - Individuals who entered U-M as first-year students are eligible to make a cross campus transfer into or out of LSA after they have completed two full terms in their original U-M school or college.
 The application may be submitted during the second term of enrollment.

 - Students who entered U-M as external transfer students may make a cross campus transfer into or out of LSA after at least one full term.

 - The GPA of the last term before transfer and the cumulative GPA must both be above 2.0 in order for a student to be eligible to transfer into LSA.
-Students who wish to make a cross-campus transfer after the freshman year should discuss their plans with an academic advisor; the advisor will assist in selecting an appropriate academic program for the second term of the freshman year.
+Students who wish to make a cross-campus transfer after their first year of study should discuss their plans with an academic advisor; the advisor will assist in selecting an appropriate academic program for the second term of their first year.
 Cross-campus transfer students may receive credit for a maximum of 90 credits from the previous college or school.
 LSA residency requires that a student earn 30 credits in LSA.